 The Unani System of Medicine has a long and impressive record in India.
 It was introduced in India by the Arabs and Persians sometime around the eleventh century.
-Today, India is one of the leading countries in so for as the practice of Unani medicine is concerned.
-It has the largest number of Unani educational, research and health care institutions.
+Today, India is one of the leading countries in so far as the practice of Unani medicine is concerned.
+It has the largest number of Unani educational, research and healthcare institutions.

-- As the name indicates, Unani system originated in Greece.
+- As the name indicates, the Unani system originated in Greece.

 - Unani Medicines got enriched by imbibing what was best in the contemporary systems of traditional medicines in Egypt, Syria, Iraq, Persia, India, China and other Middle East countries.